Oladipo Eddo

 Profile

-Dr. Eddo earned his Ph.D. in Education with a specialization in EFHP from George Mason University.
-He holds an M.S. in Exercise, Fitness, and Health Promotion (EFHP) with a focus in Biomechanics and a B.S. in Kinesiology with a minor in Psychology from George Mason University.
-Dr. Eddo has authored his research in refereed journals, and other publications; and has presented regionally, and nationally.
-He also serves as a manuscript reviewer for several journals, including Journal of Biomechanics, Journal of Sports Biomechanics, International Journal of Sports Medicine.
+Oladipo Eddo earned his Ph.D. in Education with a focus on lower extremity biomechanics.
+He holds an M.S. and a B.S. in Kinesiology, with a minor in Psychology, from George Mason University.
+Oladipo Eddo has published his research in refereed journals and other publications and has presented at regional and national conferences.
+He also serves as a manuscript reviewer for several journals, including Journal of Biomechanics, Journal of Sports Biomechanics, and International Journal of Sports Medicine.

 Research Interests